juliusross1/Pennstander/README.md

 ```

 ## Cheap Optical Sizing
 The latest (not released) version of PennstanderMath has cheap optical sizing using the weight axis.
-Fussy users may want the text font to match this so that operators in superscripts and subscripts do not look too; [here is an example of how to achieve this](/docs/cheapopticalsizing.pdf)
+Fussy users may want the text font to match this so that operators in superscripts and subscripts do not look too; [here is an example of how to achieve this in luaLaTeX](/docs/cheapopticalsizing.pdf) (I do not yet know to do this in ConTeXt)

 ## Sample